-Whether you are considering the Keto diet for weight loss or for the health benefits, you should know that Keto dieting is all about altering your body’s metabolism and changing its fuel source from glucose to fat.
+Whether you are considering the Keto diet for weight loss or for health benefits, you should know that Keto dieting is all about altering your body’s metabolism and changing its fuel source from glucose to fat.

 The most difficult part of the Keto diet is maintaining the state of Ketosis, where your body is burning fat for fuel and stops producing glucose.

 This is because your body desperately wants to use glucose as a fuel source and it will try anything it can think of to make that happen.

 So, your job as a Keto dieter is to only eat foods that don’t give your body the resources to create glucose and kick you out of ketosis.

 Usually, this means avoiding several different types of food altogether, including fruit, but that can be quite disappointing if you are a fruit lover.

 We’ve put together this list of keto fruit that are low-carb and friendly to the keto diet.

 1. Star Fruit

 Star fruit is not a very common food option and something that a lot of people will be unfamiliar with.